 2. Scroll down to the bottom of the Display page and click on Advanced Display Settings.

-3. Click on the highlighted text at the bottom that reads Display adapter properties for Display 1.
+3. Click on the highlighted text at the bottom that reads Display adapter properties for Display 1 (or Display 2 if that's your main display).

 4. You’ll see your VRAM, or Dedicated Video Memory, in the tab that pops up.
 However, if your laptop has two GPUs like mine does, you’ll only see the Intel GPU.